Information Transmission using the Nonlinear Fourier Transform, Part I: Mathematical Tools: Nonlinear Fourier transform

 \section{Nonlinear Fourier transform}

-In this section, we assume that a function $q(t,\cdot)\in L^1(\mathbb{R})$ is given, and we define its nonlinear Fourier transform with respect to a given Lax operator $L$.
+In this section, we assume that a function $q(t,\cdot)$ is given, and we define its nonlinear Fourier transform with respect to the Lax operator $L$ \eqref{eq:L-op}.
 As the notation $q(t,\cdot)$ implies, in this and the next section, the variable $z$ can take on any value in the range $[0,\const{L}]$ and is irrelevant in the forward and inverse transforms.
-We shall therefore omit the index $z$ in what follows.
+We shall therefore omit the index $z$ in what follows. \begin{assumptions} We assume that $q(t)$ satisfies: \begin{enumerate} \item $q(t) \in L^1(\Reals)$; \item $q(t) \rightarrow 0$ as $|t| \rightarrow \infty$. \end{enumerate} \end{assumptions}